 When you read about the damage to the Great Barrier Reef you do wonder sometimes.

-If you are a new graduate or just someone seeking a career change – you may be looking at the best environmental companies to work for – or just at companies that do not damage the environment!
-It is nice to work with or for companies that actually practise what they preach – and do the right thing by the environment.
+If you are a new graduate or just someone seeking a career change, you may be looking at the best environmental companies to work for or just at companies that do not damage the environment!
+It is nice to work with or for companies that actually practise what they preach and do the right thing for the environment.

-In 2019 and 2020 – there is an entire new generation of young people – who are very focused on climate change, environmental sustainability and areas related to that.
+In recent years, there is an entirely new generation of young people who are very focused on climate change, environmental sustainability and areas related to that.
 You only have to watch the news to be aware of the climate strikes by school students in Australian cities and of course – the global profile of Greta!

-In today’s blog – we will cover some of the various types of environmental companies active in Australia.
+In this part of the blog, we will cover some of the various types of environmental companies active in Australia.